-Both of these scans can find problems before your baby is born.
-Finding out about a problem your baby may have before the birth can help you and your partner prepare yourselves.
+Both of these scans can detect unexpected findings before your baby is born.
+Finding this out before the birth can help you and your partner prepare yourselves.
 Sometimes it can help plan treatment for after your baby is born.
-Sometimes when women find out that there is a major problem, they may want to consider ending the pregnancy.
+Sometimes when women find out that there are unexpected findings, they may want to consider ending the pregnancy.